Georgia Douglas Johnson: Plays

 Blue-Eyed Black Boy is a 1930 lynching genre play written to convince Congress to pass anti-lynching laws.
 This lesser known play premiered in Xoregos Performing Company's program: "Songs of the Harlem River" in New York City's Dream Up Festival, from August 30 to September 6, 2015.
 "Songs of the Harlem River - a collection of five one-act plays including Blue-Eyed Black Boy also opened the Langston Hughes Festival in Queens, New York, on February 13, 2016.

 In 1935, Johnson wrote two historical plays, William and Ellen Craft and Frederick Douglass.
 William and Ellen Craft describes the escape of a black couple from slavery, in a work about the importance of self-love, the use of religion for support, and the power of strong relationships between black men and women.
-Her work Frederick Douglass is about his personal qualities that are not as much in the public eye: his love and tenderness for Ann, who he met while still enslaved, and then was married to in freedom for over four decades.
+Her work Frederick Douglass is about his personal qualities that are not as much in the public eye: his love and tenderness for Ann, whom he met while still enslaved, and then was married to in freedom for over four decades.
 Other themes include the spirit of survival, the need for self-education, and the value of the community and of the extended family.

 Johnson was one of the only women whose work was published in Alain Locke's anthology Plays of Negro Life: A Source-Book of Native American Drama.
 Although several of her plays are lost, Johnson's typescripts for 10 of her plays are in collections in academic institutions.